Order of Saint Lucia: Precedence and privileges

 When worn in Saint Lucia the Order takes precedence over all other decorations except the Victoria Cross and the George Cross.

-Knights or Dames Grand Cross are entitled to the style "His Excellency" or "Her Excellency" and use the post-nominal "GCSL".
+Knights or Dames Grand Cross are entitled to the style "His Excellency" or "Her Excellency", the prefix "Sir" (for knights) or "Dame" to their first names and use the post-nominal "GCSL".
+Only those persons appointed governor-general shall be awarded the Knight or Dame Grand Cross.

 Knight/Dame Commanders are entitled to the prefix "Sir" (for knights) or "Dame" to their first names and use the post-nominal "KCSL" or "DCSL".

 Saint Lucia Crosses are entitled to the style "The Honourable" and use the post-nominal "SLC".

 Other ranks use the post-nominals "SLMH" (Saint Lucia Medal of Honour), "SLMM" (Saint Lucia Medal of Merit), "SLPM" (Les Pitons Medal) and "NSC" (National Service Cross).